InPreD/TSOPPI_documentation/docs/source/SADET.rst

                           first line.
 At least 16 characters (including a number, a small letter, a capital letter and an underscore) are recommended.
 Whitespace characters are not allowed.
     --sample_ID_list SAMPLE_ID_LIST
                           Absolute path to a text file specifying the IDs of samples whose data should be extracted.
 A header-enabled tab-seperated file with at least two columns is expected on input (the column order does not matter).
-A column titled "target_ID" should specify the ID strings.
-A column titled "matching_method" should specify an ID-matching method to be used with the corresponding ID (e.g., "prefix").
+A column titled 'target_ID' should specify the ID strings.
+A column titled 'matching_method' should specify an ID-matching method to be used with the corresponding ID (e.g., 'prefix').
     --output_directory OUTPUT_DIRECTORY
                           Absolute path to the directory in which all of the output files should be stored.
 If not existing, the directory will be created.
     --input_type {LocalApp,TSOPPI}